briandconnelly/nicheconstruct/data/README.md

 # Simulation Data

 In most cases, each data file contains data from multiple replicate simulations.
+Configuration files used to generate these data sets are available in [configuration](../configuration).

 Files ending with `.csv.bz2` are compressed with bzip2.